ViennaMike/ChatterPi/README.md

 Flexible Audio Servo Controller using Raspberry Pi (for talking skulls, etc.)
 Mike McGurrin

+Developed and tested on a Raspberry Pi Model 3 A+.
+I don't know if it will run on a Pi 2.
+It does not run correctly on a Pi Zero. (the servo will move, but the audio will not usually play.
+I suspect it simply isn't powerful enough to keep up).

 # Introduction

 ChatterPi is a software package that turns a Raspberry Pi into an audio servo controller.
 In other words, the Pi outputs commands to control a servo based on the volume of the audio input.
 The input can be either stored audio files (in either mono or stereo .wav format) or from an external source, such as a microphone or line level input.
 One of the uses is to drive animatronic props, such as a skull or a talking bird.